maksymar/ic-cargo-to-bazel-utils/README.md

 ## Goal

-Help with Cargo-to-Bazel migration for the [Internet Computer](https://github.com/dfinity/ic) repository, namely with:
+Help with Cargo-to-Bazel migration for the [Internet Computer](https://github.com/dfinity/ic) repository

+## How?

+- `main.py` script calculates for a specified root package
-- understanding the progress
+  - migration progress in output
-- optimizing the migration, by pointing to the next package for conversion
+  - dependent packages migration order in CSV report
+  - dependent packages dependency colored graph in PDF chart
+- `run_all.sh` has a predifined set of packages as example (feel free to modify for your needs)

+## Notes

+- provide `-dev` flag for `main.py` to include dev-dependency processing
+- in CSV report
+  - packages are sorted by the height and the number of blocking parents (the most urgent are on top)
-  - graph visualization
+- in PDF colored graph
-  - node height colors
-    - `green` converted to Bazel
+  - `green` -- package is migrated
-    - from `red` (leafs) to `yellow` (dependants) to be converted
+  - gradient from `red` to `yellow` -- not yet migrated package, color gradient is tree height (leaf is `red`)
-  - parent count
-  - CSV table with node height & parent count

 ## Usage